chungvuiloong/retink_landingpage/README.md

 # Retink landing page

-This is a redesigned landing page for Retink.
+When I applied to Retink Media for internship role, I was given an entry task to create a website according to their Figma design.
+Using the given Figma design, this redesigned landing page for Retink was created.

 ## Hosted via Vercel https://retink-landingpage.vercel.app/